Iranians mark 2009 pro-establishment rallies

-Secretary of Iran’s Expediency Council Mohsen Rezaei described the event as the true manifestation of the nation’s and the Islamic establishment’s political progress.
+Secretary of Iran’s Expediency Council Mohsen Rezaei described the event as the true manifestation of the nation and the Islamic establishment’s political progress, Press TV reported.

 "Enemies were seeking to pit political parties against each other and accomplish their vicious plots against the establishment and our sacred Islamic Revolution but they failed,” he added.